EXPLAINER: What is this new COVID variant in South Africa?

 WHAT’S KNOWN AND NOT KNOWN ABOUT THE VARIANT?

-Scientists know that the new variant is genetically distinct from previous variants including the beta and delta variants, but do not know if these genetic changes make it any more transmissible or dangerous.
+Scientists know that omicron is genetically distinct from previous variants including the beta and delta variants, but do not know if these genetic changes make it any more transmissible or dangerous.
 So far, there is no indication the variant causes more severe disease.

-It will likely take weeks to sort out if the new variant is more infectious and if vaccines are still effective against it.
+It will likely take weeks to sort out if omicron is more infectious and if vaccines are still effective against it.

+Peter Openshaw, a professor of experimental medicine at Imperial College London said it was “extremely unlikely” that current vaccines wouldn’t work, noting they are effective against numerous other variants.

-Even though some of the genetic changes in the new variant appear worrying, it’s still unclear if they will pose a public health threat.
+Even though some of the genetic changes in omicron appear worrying, it’s still unclear if they will pose a public health threat.
 Some previous variants, like the beta variant, initially alarmed scientists but didn’t end up spreading very far.

 “We don’t know if this new variant could get a toehold in regions where delta is,” said Peacock of the University of Cambridge.
 “The jury is out on how well this variant will do where there are other variants circulating.”
 To date, delta is by far the most predominant form of COVID-19, accounting for more than 99% of sequences submitted to the world’s biggest public database.